Government of Haryana

-The Government of Haryana, also known as the State Government of Haryana, or locally as the State Government, is the supreme governing authority of the Indian state of Haryana and its 22 districts.
+Government of Haryana, also known as the State Government of Haryana, or locally as the Haryana Government, is the supreme governing authority of the Indian state of Haryana and its 22 districts.
 It consists of an executive, ceremonially led by the Governor of Haryana and otherwise by the Chief Minister, a judiciary, and a legislative branch.

 Branches of government

 Executive

 The head of state of Haryana is the Governor, appointed by the President of India on the advice of the central government.
-His or her post is largely ceremonial.
-The Chief Minister is the head of government and is vested with most of the executive powers to run the 22 districts of Haryana across its six divisions.
+The Chief Minister of Haryana is the head of Council of Ministers of Haryana and is vested with most of the executive powers to run the 22 districts of Haryana across its six divisions.

 Legislative

 Chandigarh is the capital of Haryana and houses the Haryana Vidhan Sabha (Legislative Assembly) and the secretariat.
 The city also serves as the capital of Punjab, and is a union territory of India.

 The present Legislative Assembly of Haryana is unicameral, consisting of 90 members of the legislative assembly (MLAs).
 Its term is five years, unless dissolved earlier.